Matt Wrack: Salary and Solidarity fund

 Wrack pledged prior to election to take a salary "based on average earnings of FBU members".
 The salary of the FBU general secretary is set by the union's executive council and endorsed by the union's conference.
 It is based on a direct link to an Area Manager within the fire and rescue service, so that any pay rises reflect those agreed on behalf of FBU members.
 In order to meet his election pledge, Wrack has set aside a portion of his salary and placed it into a separate fund which is used to support trade union and labour movement campaigns, hardship funds, initiatives in the UK and around the world.
 Wrack was interviewed about his stance on his salary for a BBC Radio 4 documentary in 2015.

+General Secretary of NASUWT

+On 22 April 2025, Wrack was announced as the next general secretary of the NASUWT teaching union.
+However on 25 April the NASUWT decided to re-run the election following a legal challenge over the exclusion of other candidates in the nomination process.
+Nominations were reopened until 26 May, and Wrack will be "acting general secretary" during the new election process.
+He remains the nominee of the union national executive for general secretary.
+He was permanently elected on 23 July, following an election.

 Personal life

 Wrack was born in Manchester but has lived in east London since 1981.
-He lives in Leytonstone, East London.
-He has four grown up children.
+He has been described as "fiercely protective of his private life".
+He lives in Leytonstone, East London with his family.
+In 2025 he was reported to be in a relationship with Labour MP Mary Foy.

+He is the brother of barrister Nick Wrack, a former national council member of Respect Party expelled from the British Socialist Workers Party during the 2007 Respect split, member of Haldane Society of Socialist Lawyers' executive committee between 1998 and 2001 and of Momentum's national committee from 2016.